Leonardo da Vinci machine gun

 Ballista Catapult

-In East Asia, the Mongolians advanced catapult technology by creating the Mongolian catapult, or Hwacha.
+In East Asia, the Mongols advanced catapult technology by developing the Mongolian catapult, also known as the Hwacha.
 This innovation could fire multiple projectiles at once, a stark contrast to the single-projectile designs common in the West.

 Trebuchet Catapult